Method for detector description transformation to Unity and application in BESIII: Further development of applications

 \subsection{Virtual reality applications}

-In roadmap for HEP software and computing R\&D for the 2020s~\cite{Roadmap}, application based on VR is an important direction of development~\cite{HSF}.
-VR simulates the user's physical presence in a virtual environment.
-By presenting the emitting particles and their interactions with the detector, it can provide a new method with immersive experience for physicists to tune the offline simulation and reconstruction software, as well as performing physics analysis for rare events, as if the users are personally in the scene of the running detector.
-Some creative production has started in HEP community, such as ATLASrift~\cite{ATLASrift} and BelleII VR~\cite{BelleIIVR}.
+In the roadmap for HEP software and computing R\&D for the 2020s~\cite{Roadmap}, an application based on VR is an important development direction ~\cite{HSF}.
+VR simulates the physical presence of a user in a virtual environment.
+By presenting the emitting particles and their interactions with the detector, it can provide a new method with immersive experience for physicists to tune the offline simulation and reconstruction software.
+They can also perform physics analysis for rare events, as if the users were personally in the scene of the running detector.
+Some creative productions have started in the HEP community, such as ATLASrift~\cite{ATLASrift} and BelleII VR~\cite{BelleIIVR}.

-With the method of automatic detector construction in Unity, and the extensible supports of VR devices from Unity, the VR applications for nuclear or HEP experiments can be easily developed.
-Since most nuclear or HEP experiments are not accessible during data taking because of safety or security requirements, our method has another advantage, allowing the general public to explore the detector with an immersive experience, watch the nuclear or HEP collisions in a realistic environment.
-It will be of great benefits to let the general public have a basic idea and understand what scientific research the nuclear physics and HEP community are doing.
+With the method for automatic detector construction in Unity and the extensible support of VR devices from Unity, VR applications for nuclear and HEP experiments can also be conveniently developed.
+Because most of the nuclear or HEP experiments are not accessible during data collection because of safety or security requirements, our method has another advantage, allowing the general public to explore the detector with an immersive experience and watch nuclear or HEP collisions in a realistic environment.
+It will be of great benefit to let the general public have a basic idea and understanding of the type of scientific research that the nuclear physics and HEP communities are doing.